monurcan/precise_benchmark_for_image_editing/README.md

 TODO: add support for reasoning like prompts, make the cat as big as the dog...

+TODO: add a README to the hf hub dataset

 TODO: update requirements.txt, and, add this as a submodule to the main project

 # How to Evaluate?